malanchristiansen/malanchristiansen/README.md

 - 👋 Hi, I’m @malanchristiansen
 - 👩‍💻 I am currently learning web development
-- 📫 You can reach at malanschristiansen@gmail.com
+- 📫 Let's get in touch on [LinkedIn](https://www.linkedin.com/in/malanchristiansen/)
-- 📍 I am based in Sydney, Australia
+- 📍 Based in Sydney, Australia
-- 🇩🇰 I am from Copenhagen, Denmark
+- 🇩🇰 From Copenhagen, Denmark

 <!---
 malanchristiansen/malanchristiansen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.